nicholaswilde/recipes/docs/desserts/cake/victoria-sandwich-cake.md

 peaks form when you lift out the whisk.
 Spoon the cream onto the cake and then gently smooth it evenly over the jam.
 Top with the second sponge, crust-side up, and dust with confectioners' sugar.

+!!! info

+    A traditional Victoria Sandwich Cake only has raspberry jam in the middle and topped with granulated sugar.

 ## :link: Source

 - <https://thegreatbritishbakeoff.co.uk/recipes/all/victoria-sandwich-cake/>